-Advantages of Real Estate in Creating a Well-Balanced Portfolio
+Advantages of Creating a Well-Balanced Real Estate Portfolio

-Investing in real estate can be a scary and uncertain process for many people.
-There are so many considerations to evaluate and many questions that need to be understood and answered.
-Although those issues may appear daunting, there are significant advantages in adding real estate to one’s investment strategy that should not be overlooked.
+Investing in real estate can be scary and uncertain for many people.
+There are many considerations to evaluate and questions that need to be understood and answered.
+Although those issues may appear daunting, there are significant advantages to adding real estate to one’s investment strategy that should not be overlooked.

 The Benefits of Real Estate Investments

 Real estate investments offer many benefits that stocks or bonds do not provide.
-Individuals who seek not only a secure and well-balanced portfolio, but also regular cash distributions and price appreciation, realize that real estate is the avenue to achieve these goals.
-Logging on to check your stock and bond portfolio can be fun, but it can also be somewhat abstract.
-There is something appealing to having a tangible investment — something that one can see, visit, and touch.
-Adding real estate to an investment portfolio also brings one closer to being more self-reliant and self-assured.
+Individuals seeking a secure and well-balanced portfolio, regular cash distributions, and price appreciation realize that real estate is the avenue to achieve these goals.
+Logging on to check your stock and bond portfolio can be fun but also somewhat abstract.
+Something is appealing to having a tangible investment — something that one can see, visit, and touch.
+Adding real estate to an investment portfolio also brings one closer to self-reliance and self-assurance.

 Among the advantages that real estate investing can provide to a knowledgeable investor are:

 - Limited supply

 - Tax advantages